Abductive logic programming: Example 3

 The problem goal is $G=\text{feed(lactose)}$.
 This can arise either as an observation to be explained or as a state of affairs to be achieved by finding a plan.
 This goal has two abductive explanations:

 The decision which of the two to adopt could depend on additional information that is available, e.g. it may be known that when the level of glucose is low then the organism exhibits a certain behaviour – in the model such additional information is that the temperature of the organism is low – and by observing the truth or falsity of this it is possible to choose the first or second explanation respectively.

 Once an explanation has been chosen, then this becomes part of the theory, which can be used to draw new conclusions.
 The explanation and more generally these new conclusions form the solution of the problem.

+Default reasoning in ALP

+As shown in the Theorist system, abduction can also be used for default reasoning.

+Moreover, abduction in ALP can simulate negation as failure in normal logic programming.

+Consider the classic example of reasoning by default that a bird can fly if it cannot be shown that the bird is abnormal.
+Here is a variant of the example using negation as failure:

+canfly(X) :- bird(X), not(abnormal_flying_bird(X)).